Student loan wage garnishment: What you need to know

 Enter into a voluntary repayment agreement

 To avoid wage garnishment relating to federal student loans, you can negotiate repayment terms with the U.S. Department of Education or the collection agency assigned to your account.
-For this to work, however, you have to ensure that your first payment is made no later than 30 days from the day the wage garnishment notice was sent.
+For this to work, however, you must ensure that your first payment is made no later than 30 days from the day the wage garnishment notice was sent.

 With loan rehabilitation, you are asked to sign an agreement to make nine on-time monthly payments based on your income over a period of 10 consecutive months.